-Online application forms for the Postgraduate Programmes are available online on the University website from mid of September, 2016.
+Online application forms for the Postgraduate Programmes are available online on the University website.

 Applying online: Applicant has to click on http://azimpremjiuniversity.edu.in/apply and register online with e-mail ID, mobile number and date of birth.
 On successful registration, an email will be sent to the registered e-mail ID with login credentials to access the form and complete it online.

-Offline applications: Applicants can download the application form from the University website.
-The details on the form can be hand written and sent to Admissions Office along with the Demand Draft in favor of "Azim Premji Foundation for Development" and photographs on or before the last date i.e. January 14, 2017 without fail.
-The completed application form should be sent to:
+Applying offline: Write to [email protected] for offline application form.
+The details on the form can be hand written and sent to Admissions Office along with the Demand Draft in favour of "Azim Premji Foundation for Development" and photographs on or before the last date.
+The completed application form should be mailed to:

 Azim Premji University,

 On receipt of the application and payment, the application number will be communicated.